MuRE-group/ANN_Reforming_Modeling/README.md

 ![Workflow](/images/Workflow.jpeg)

 ### ```Raw_Data.xlsx```
-It is a spreadsheet containing the experimental data used, not only for the model discrimination, but also for the parameter estimation.
+A spreadsheet containing the raw experimental data used, not only for the model discrimination, but also for the parameter estimation.

 ### ```In_Silico.py```
 This file corresponds to the in-silico data generation step and requires the following user-specified inputs: